Jennifer Higdon: Reception

 The League of American Orchestras reported Higdon as one of the most performed living American composers, in 2008.
 "Higdon's music is lithe and expert," wrote Robert Battey of the Washington Post.
 "Jennifer Higdon's vivid, attractive works have made her a hot commodity lately," wrote Steve Smith of the New York Times.
-Regarding one of Higdon's most popular compositions, blue cathedral, Rowena Smith of The Guardian writes, "it is pure new-age fluff; undemanding, unadventurous tonality dressed up as a quasi-mystical experience by the addition of bells and chimes."

-Among less favorable assessments, Andrew Clements in the Guardian gave a CD of Higdon's music a minimal one-star rating.
+Among less favorable assessments, Rowena Smith of The Guardian said one of Higdon's most popular compositions, blue cathedral, "is pure new-age fluff; undemanding, unadventurous tonality dressed up as a quasi-mystical experience by the addition of bells and chimes."
+Andrew Clements in the Guardian gave a recording of Higdon's Concerto for Orchestra a minimal one-star rating.
 He referred to the music as "American contemporary music at its most vacuous, a noisy mishmash."
-Tom Service, also in the Guardian also criticized Higdon's Concerto For Orchestra.
-He wrote: "The problem with Higdon's piece ... is that its flamboyant gestures ... function only as surface effects, without creating any real structural momentum."
-Similarly, though in a more positive review, Raymond Tuttle wrote that "even though the Concerto for Orchestra is not remarkable for its melodic content, there is so much color and brilliance in Higdon's writing ... that few listeners will notice."
+Tom Service, also in the Guardian also criticized Concerto For Orchestra, writing, "The problem with Higdon's piece ... is that its flamboyant gestures ... function only as surface effects, without creating any real structural momentum."
+In a more positive review, Raymond Tuttle wrote that "even though the Concerto for Orchestra is not remarkable for its melodic content, there is so much color and brilliance in Higdon's writing ... that few listeners will notice."